xrmx/website-availability/README.md

 pip install -e .
 ```

-Better install it on a local virtual environment
+Better install it on a local virtual environment.

 ## Configuration

 Only authentications with certificates is supported for Kafka.

-See wavacheck and wavawrite help for details.
+Call wavacheck and wavawrite with `--help` to see all the available options.

 ## Development

 ### Local configuration

 [pre-commit](https://pre-commit.com/) is used to check changes before a commit.
-Once you have installed it you can setup it with:
+Please install it and then setup it with:

 ```
 pre-commit install